Helenisme/fictional-octo-guacamole/README.md

        * GitHub username 3: aveserat       name 3: Andrew Veserat
        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
+10/28/2018
    * How long did it take your team to complete this exercise?
+A little under 2 hours.

 ## Table of Contents

 1. README.md - overview of files in this repository (this file)